The Administrative Residency

 Residencies ordinarily begin June 1, after the completion of on-campus coursework, and are completed by the following May, just before graduation ceremonies.

 The MHA Program has a network of health care organizations in which students may complete their residencies.
-To view recent residency sites, click here.
+To view recent residency sites, please see MHA Class of 2018 Residency Sites.

 The residency allows students to apply knowledge and skills learned in the classroom in a health care setting, gain greater understanding of the context in which health administration is practiced, and strengthen personal and professional values.